 Applicants must show promise of ability to pursue advanced study and research, as judged by the student’s scholastic record and have adequate preparation to enter graduate study in the chosen field.
 Applicants should have at least a 2.75 (2.00=C) undergraduate grade point average.

-Further information can be found on the CU Boulder Graduate School of Education.
+Further information can be found on CU Boulder Law School.

-CU Boulder School of Education: Costs and Financial Aid
+CU Boulder School of Law: Costs and Financial Aid

 Departments & Programs